Holiday Service Changes

 Out of Town Visitors for ADA

 If a visitor does not have ADA eligibility documentation from another jurisdiction, we will still provide service.
 We may request proof of residency, and if the disability is not apparent, documentation of the individual’s disability.
 We will accept a certification by the visitor that he or she is unable to use fixed route transit.
 This means that we cannot require documentation beyond the visitor’s “say so” that he or she cannot use the fixed-route system.
+Services are provided for any combination of 21 days during any 365-day period beginning with the visitor’s first use of the service during that 365-day period.
+Reservations can be made using the same process as approved shared-ride riders.

 A complaint is any issue or dispute or objection you express to us about our agency or about the coverage, operations, or policies.
 If you have a complaint or compliment about our services, about how you were treated by our staff or a driver, or about our policies and procedures, please tell us.
-If you feel you have been discriminated against for transit services under the Americans with Disabilities Act of 1990 (ADA) please use the ADA Complaint Forms listed below or call us at 717-291-1243 or email email@example.com.
+If you feel you have been discriminated against for transit services under the Americans with Disabilities Act of 1990 (ADA) please use the ADA Complaint Forms listed below or call the RRTA Director of Operations at 717-291-1243 or email email@example.com.
 We will record your complaint, investigate it and respond to you within five (5) days.
 Copies of the complaint, agency responses/resolutions, and corrective action plans will be kept on file.